SpiderStrategies/pdf-officegen/README.md

 # PDF to Powerpoint Converter

-A NPM module that accepts one or more PDF files and converts them into Powerpoint slides.
+A NPM module that accepts one or more PDF files and converts them into one of the following:
+1. Powerpoint slides (.pptx)
+2. Office Word Document (.docx)

 ### General workflow
 - A rendering engine is used to transform each page of a PDF into a PNG image.